squidgy617/BrawlInstallerPlugins/README.md

 A BrawlCrate plugin suite for easy installation of Brawl mods into BrawlEX builds.
 Currently supports automatic installation of entire characters, including their cosmetics, as long as they are packaged in a .zip file with the correct structure.

-This tool was made possible by:
-- Soopercool101, Kryal, BlackJax96, and libertyernie for BrawlLib, BrawlBox, and BrawlCrate.
-Extra thanks to Soopercool101 for making additions to BrawlCrate to support features needed for the BrawlInstaller plugins.
-- markymawk, for their basic guide to writing plug-ins and for their plug-ins which served as a great learning resource, as well as their stage and music managing guides for Project+ which were a valuable resource.
-- Kapedani, for providing files and assistance with Subspace Emissary Ex implementation.
-- QuickLava and codes, for the various tools they created that these plugins are able to interact with.
-- KingJigglypuff for providing detailed information on currently supported non-Ex modules.
-- CaliKingz01, who provided the PSA for X to use as an example character package.
-- Shy, who created the cosmetics used for X.
-- Hatyaro, for helping with some coding challenges.
-- The Project+ team, for the advancements made to Brawl modding that made this all possible.
-- Project+ EX and all the documentation provided and linked within KingJigglypuff's [P+Ex Release Document](https://docs.google.com/document/d/1mAoVGymOkL3FwiMxfEt1V24qxnAWiO8I66G3zlU0ij8/edit?usp=sharing).
-Learning these processes thoroughly was necessary for creating these plugins.
-- The Brawl modding community and [Custom Brawl Modding discord](https://discord.gg/GbxJhbv), for being a great source of knowledge on all things Brawl-modding.

 Currently this plugin performs all the necessary installation to get an EX character fully playable in all modes, including Subspace Emissary, so long as your build supports Subspace Emissary Ex.

 If you find any bugs or issues with the plugins, please submit them as an issue here on GitHub or message me about it directly on discord @ Squidgy#9561